sib-swiss/containers-introduction-training/docs/course_material/introduction_containers.md

 **After having completed this chapter you will be able to:**

 * Discriminate between an image and a container
-* Run a docker container from dockerhub interactively
+* Run a Docker container from Docker Hub interactively
 * Validate the available containers and their status

 ## Material